mantidproject/mantid/dev-docs/source/Testing/MuonAnalysis_test_guides/Muon_Analysis_PSI.rst

 Introduction
 ^^^^^^^^^^^^

-These are unscripted tests for PSI data.
+These are unscripted tests for PSI data and introduce background corrections.

-The master testing guide is located at :ref:`Muon_Analysis_TestGuide-ref`.
+For continous sources background corrections are very important.
+Fitting a flat background to the data (sometimes along with a exp decay), it is possible to remove the background from the data.

 Tests
 ^^^^^